rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

   - Consumers can stay in sync with any changes to the visual language with minimal impact to the code

 #### Ease of Maintainability
-Tokens can streamline redesign processes when:
+Design Tokens can streamline redesign processes when:
   - The Cedar team updates a **value** (such as with a new typeface or color hex value), the **tokens** do not need to be changed in code by consumers
   - Teams can consume these changes from SEMVER releases to our supported packages